My Journey to Making Money Online

 What happened was I built up a website, wrote a pretty fluffy e-book and wrote a salespage.
 I never gave it a chance.
 I just deleted the whole thing within a few months.
 I was confused and had no idea what to do.

 The coaching had ended, so I had no one to turn to.
 I felt like more coaching wasn’t worth the money, so I stopped and jumped on board another opportunity.
+Sound familiar? π

 Niche Websites

-My two Site Build It! sites bring in about $2,000/month.
 The first site was a poker site, which was a horrible failure, but I managed to monetize it somewhat, which helps me pay for the hosting and then some.

 The biggest reason my first site was a failure was because I neglected to follow the instructions.
 I think this happens to a lot of people; they join a course, don’t follow the instructions and then blame the course.

-This time I got in touch with another SBIer called Tomaz from Freedom Ideas.
+I got in touch with another SBIer called Tomaz from Freedom Ideas.
 He was kind enough to help me for free.

 Article Marketing